 François Pelen is Co-Founder and Chairman of the Board of Groupe Point Vision.
 The company boasts 23 ophthalmologists centers in France, and hopes to expand to 50 over the next five years.

-BACKGROUNDAlmost six out of 10 French people have, at one point in time, given up seeing a eye specialist due to long wait times for appointments.
-On average in France, the first available appointment is 2.5 months out, but sometimes as long as 6-12 months away.
+BACKGROUNDAlmost 6 out of 10 French people have, at one point in time, given up seeing an eye specialist due to long waiting times for appointments.
+On average, in France, the first available appointment is 2.5 months away, but sometimes as long as 6-12 months away.
 In addition, young ophthalmologists encounter high administrative burdens and fees when first starting their private practices.
 Groupe Point Vision, a network of 23 medical centers across France, has changed all that.
 The company has built a modern, organizational model that leverages the complementary skills of its medical staff to increase the efficiency of services, and thus better serve clients’ needs.
 The result?
 An affordable eye consultation in less than one week!

-What led you to become an entrepreneur?François Pelen: After nearly eleven years at Pfizer, including five years as the Business Unit Director of Ophthalmology, I became accutely aware of the business dynamics in the medical sector.
+What led you to become an entrepreneur?François Pelen: After nearly eleven years at Pfizer, including five years as the Business Unit Director of Ophthalmology, I became acutely aware of the business dynamics in the medical sector.
 I started realizing that there was a real need in France to modernize the ophthalmology sector to improve patient consultation and care.
-In 2011, I set out with my colleague at Pfizer, Patrice Pouts, and a young lawyer, Raphael Schnitzer, with the intention to create Groupe Point Vision and haven’t looked back since.
+In 2011, I set out with my colleague at Pfizer, Patrice Pouts, and a young lawyer, Raphael Schnitzer, with the intention of creating Groupe Point Vision and haven’t looked back since.

 “Think long and hard about your business plan.
 Make sure you have the right amount of resources to pull it off.”